EDA-Solutions-Limited/svncli/README.md

 <!-- ROADMAP -->
 ## Roadmap
-1. Add a prefix to substitute for SVN's current path
+1. Add a shortcut to substitute for SVN's current path
+2. Currently, pressing Ctrl+C cancels the command, but requires you to press enter to go back to main loop.
+Fix this.
-2. Streamline the login process, maybe add password encryption and add auto-login during the same shell session
+3. Streamline the login process, maybe add password encryption and add auto-login during the same shell session

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)